buluma/buluma.github.io/relations.md

 There is a relation between:

-- Ansilbe Platforms & Versions in `meta/main.yml` for a role.
+- Ansible Platforms & Versions in `meta/main.yml` for a role.
 - Docker Hub image names & Tags.
 - GitHub Branches.